bengadbois/pewpew/README.md

 **Disclaimer**: Pewpew is designed as a tool to help those developing web services and websites.
 Please use responsibly.

 ## Features
-- Command line and/or config file options
+- Regular expression defined targets
 - Multiple targets
 - Zero dependencies, single binary
 - Statistics
 - Export raw data as TSV and/or JSON
 - HTTP2 support
 - IPV6 support
-- Use as a Go library
+- Available as a Go library
-- Tons of configuration options (arbitrary headers, keepalive, user agent, timeouts, ignore SSL certs, HTTP authentication, and more)
+- Tons of command line and/or config file options (arbitrary headers, user agent, timeouts, ignore SSL certs, HTTP authentication, and more)

 ## Status
 Pewpew is under active development.
 Building from master should generally work, but the API is not solidified yet.
 Don't rely on it for anything important yet.